Oaklawn Cemetery

 Text-to-speech Audio

-Established in 1850, this became the first cemetery for the approximately five hundred residents of the small city of Tampa.
-Although buried in separate sections, the minutes of the county commission reveal that the cemetery was established s a public burying ground for “white and slave, rich and poor.”
+Established in 1850, Oakland Cemetery became the first cemetery for the approximately five hundred residents of the small town of Tampa.
+Although buried in separate sections, the minutes of the county commission reveal that the cemetery was established as a public burying ground for “white and slave, rich and poor.”
 Many of the city's pioneer families are buried here, although the use of wood markers and the loss of written burial records has created a situation where most of the early graves are unknown.
-The cemetery is the final resting place of numerous Confederate officers and soldiers.
+The cemetery is also the final resting place of numerous Confederate officers and soldiers.
+It includes the adjacent St. Louis Catholic Cemetery, which is owned by the local Catholic Church.
+Oakland Cemetery is listed on the National Register of Historic Places as the Oaklawn and St. Louis Cemeteries Historic District.

 Images